jnordhagen/jnordhagen/README.md

-I'm Jakob Nordhagen, a rising senior at Stanford studying computer systems and machine learning.
-My email is jakobn@stanford.edu.
+I'm Jakob Nordhagen, a fourth-year CS student at Stanford pursuing degrees in computer systems and machine learning.

+You can reach me at jakobn@stanford.edu.